 Feeling a little lost?
 Can’t make it to one of Bush Lore’s courses?
 We quizzed Rich for a crash course in wild navigation.
 Just follow his lead…

-Sign Off!
 Idiots interfere with signs and relying on official markers restricts you to particular routes.
 Any decent navigator needs to learn to intuitively monitor their general direction, even if you’re hiking in a National Park with signage.
 To practice becoming ‘situationally aware’ look behind you regularly, monitor your progress on the trail constantly and acknowledge the map in your hand.
 Then you’re never in doubt.

-Snap the Map.
 If I’m visiting a signposted walk, I take a photograph of the map at the start of the trail so I can refer to it rather than relying on memory.
-However even on shorter hikes I still carry all my navigation gear and always ensure that someone at home knows my route plan and I have an emergency communication plan in place.
+However, even on shorter hikes I still carry all my navigation gear and always ensure that someone at home knows my route plan and I have an emergency communication plan in place.
 Never, ever think that you are so cool that you can’t have a bad day, get lost, get injured or get bitten by a snake.

-Look to the Stars.
-As part of Bush Lore survival courses, I teach Celestial Navigation Techniques – the use of the stars, planets and the moon, as well as solar navigation.
-Develop a sound working knowledge of ‘celestial references’ in the hemisphere; note the direction of north, south, east or west based on the position of constellations, sun rise and sun set.
-The compass is king in close or confused terrain, but the heavens guide us best in wide open spaces.
+As part of Bush Lore survival courses, I teach ‘Celestial Navigation’ techniques – the use of the stars, planets and the moon, as well as solar navigation.
+Develop a sound working knowledge of ‘celestial references’ in the hemisphere; note the direction of north, south, east or west based on the position of constellations, sunrise and sunset.
+The compass is king in close or confusing terrain, but the heavens guide us best in wide open spaces.